AltruisticCraftLab/logo-cli/README.md

 # logo-cli

-Just enter the following command in the terminal -- to download and extract the theme files.
+Just enter the following command in the terminal -- to download the logo files.

 Happy coding! 🚀